 - The default paycheck delivery option for employees is a hard copy "live" check.
 With this option, it is the employee's responsibility to physically cash or deposit the check to a bank account each pay period.

-- Hard copy "live" paychecks are delivered to the employee's ID mail code on paydays.
-To update an ID mail code, contact the department administrator.
+- Hard copy "live" paychecks are delivered to the employee's US Mail address on paydays.
+To update a mailing address, see How To Update Address for W-2 and Check Mailing.

 Pay dates for all Stanford employees are the 7th and the 22nd of each month.
 Pay dates correspond to pay periods as follows: